-If this is your first time going through opiate withdrawal, please read this article: Heroin Withdrawal Symptoms and Timeline- Slaying the Dragon
+If this is your first opiate withdrawal, please read this article: Heroin Withdrawal Symptoms and Timeline- Slaying the Dragon.

 Although it is not common to have life-threatening complications during withdrawal from opiates, you need to be able to identify the symptoms that may require further medical assessment by a healthcare professional.

-Most of these clinics prescribe Suboxone, as well as methadone.
-They can administer Suboxone tapers, which last about a week and greatly reduce withdrawal symptoms.
-If you feel like giving in on day 2 or 3, try reaching out to your local clinic before deciding to give in to your urge to use.
-After you take a dose of Suboxone, you may change your mind.
+Most clinics prescribe Suboxone, as well as methadone.
+They administer Suboxone tapers, which last about a week and greatly reduce withdrawal symptoms.

-Top Over the Counter Medications for Opiate Withdrawal Symptoms
+Top Over the Counter Medication for Heroin Withdrawal Symptoms

 - Unisom SleepMelts

-The first time I went to treatment I was sent to an inpatient facility called St. Judes, over 2000 miles away from Scottsdale, AZ, in upstate New York.
-One of the prohibited items for patients was Imodium.
-I had no clue why a diarrhea medicine would be prohibited at rehab.
-It made sense for items like heroin, suboxone, methadone, alcohol-based mouthwash/cologne, and syringes to be prohibited, but the Imodium ban perplexed me.
+The first inpatient treatment center I attended was St. Judes Rehab, located in upstate New York, over 2000 miles away from my home town, Scottsdale, AZ.
+On the list of prohibited items for patients was Imodium.
+I had no clue why a diarrhea medicine was prohibited at rehab.
+Prohibiting items like heroin, suboxone, methadone, alcohol-based mouthwash/cologne, and syringes made sense, but the Imodium ban perplexed me.
 At the time, I didn’t inquire any further, as I knew I could live without Imodium for six weeks!

 However, a few months after I was discharged and had moved back home, I relapsed.
 The relapse lasted about a week or so before my better judgment got the best of me.
 Just long enough to develop another physical dependency.
 This is the first time I willingly, attempted to cold-turkey detox myself.